AfterWARd: The Revolutionary Veterans Who Built America

 October 18: “Lafayette’s Grand Tour of 1824” Lecture, 1:30 p.m. – Alan Hoffman, President of the American Friends of Lafayette, recounted Lafayette’s momentous return to America 43 years after the end of the Revolution.

-October 18: “Lafayette and Human Rights” Lecture, 4 p.m. – Discover how the Marquis de Lafayette’s influence in the world went beyond America’s Revolution.
-Diane Shaw, director of special collections at Lafayette College, traces his work with human rights.
+October 18: “Lafayette and Human Rights” Lecture, 4 p.m. – This program explored how the Marquis de Lafayette’s influence in the world went beyond America’s Revolution.
+Diane Shaw, director of special collections at Lafayette College, traced his work with human rights.
 Included with museum admission.

-November 11: “Stand Up Comedy Night: Veterans Take the Mic,” 8 p.m. – “Stand Up Comedy Night” features the talent of graduates of Comedy Bootcamp, a seven-week workshop offered by the Armed Forces Arts Partnership.
-Tickets to the evening performance are $14.00.
+November 11: “Stand Up Comedy Night: Veterans Take the Mic,” 8 p.m. – “Stand Up Comedy Night” featured the talent of graduates of Comedy Bootcamp, a seven-week workshop offered by the Armed Services Arts Partnership.

-November 15: “The Legacy of Henry Knox” Lecture, 7 p.m. – Knox Museum Curator Matthew Hansbury discusses the many contributions made by Washington’s chief of artillery in his post-war years as the nation’s first Secretary of War.
-A special artillery demonstration will precede the talk.
-Admission to the lecture is free; advance reservations recommended at (757) 253-4572.
+November 15: “The Legacy of Henry Knox” Lecture, 7 p.m. – Knox Museum Curator Matthew Hansbury discussed the many contributions made by Washington’s chief of artillery in his post-war years as the nation’s first Secretary of War.
+A special artillery demonstration preceded the talk.

 About the American Revolution Museum at Yorktown

 The American Revolution Museum at Yorktown, which replaces the Yorktown Victory Center, tells anew the story of the nation’s founding, from the twilight of the colonial period to the dawn of the Constitution and beyond.
 Comprehensive indoor exhibits and outdoor living history capture the transformational nature and epic scale of the Revolution and its relevance today.
 A Grand Opening Celebration was held March 23-April 4, 2017.

 Open 9 a.m. to 5 p.m. daily, the American Revolution Museum at Yorktown is located at 200 Water Street, in Yorktown, Virginia.
 Parking is free.

 2017 admission is $12.00 for adults, $7.00 for ages 6 through 12, and free for children under 6.
 Admission for residents of York County, James City County and the City of Williamsburg.